 Joel also went ahead and wrote a full article just about how he goes finding content, I think there’re a few more gems in there for you.

-It’s incredibly interesting to see how Joel’s system of Tweeting works and I’ll be sure to try an adaption for my own account.
+It’s incredibly interesting to see how Joel’s system of Tweeting works.
 What about you?
 Do you have a certain way of posting Tweets regularly?
 Would love to hear about your approach to Tweeting in the comments below!